 The commentaries are from 1500 to 4000 words, usually around 3000, which is supposed to take the reader about 13 or 14 minutes, according to somebody’s calculation.
 Since the commentaries arrive in the reader’s Email Inbox twice a week (Tuesday and Friday mornings at 10:00, New York time), you have two or three days to find fifteen minutes or so, and of course you could do it in two or three sessions.
 I hope that this is not too much for the reader, and it is a good pace for me to write and for us to maintain an ongoing reflection.

-The worldview that I am formulating in the commentaries does indeed need an independent platform.
-As noted above, it is a consequence of my mission of seeking to understand Third World popular revolutions and to explain their fundamental anti-colonial and anti-imperialist logic to the English-speaking peoples of the North.
-As such, it is an understanding that is consistent with what progressive Third World nations plus China are declaring and are implementing in practice, but with special attention to the meaning of these developments for those of us who are citizens of the nations of the North.
+The worldview that I am formulating in the commentaries is consistent with what progressive Third World nations plus China are declaring and are implementing in practice, but with special attention to the meaning of these developments for those of us who are citizens of the nations of the North.
 At the same time, it is an understanding that shares certain principles and values of conservatism, as expressed, surprisingly, by both Third World socialism and American conservatives.
-These conservative values include the conviction that there is a reasonable process for discerning the true and the right; that citizens are called to personal responsibility toward society, work, and family; and that all citizens, in any nation, ought to have a strong sense of national identity and commitment to its highest historic foundational values.
+These conservative values include the conviction that there is a reasonable process for discerning the true and the right; that citizens are called to personal responsibility toward society, work, and family; and that all citizens, in any nation, ought to have a strong sense of national identity and commitment to the nation’s highest historic foundational values.
+Although my journey has taken me to commitment to the fundamental principles formulated by Third World socialist revolutions, I remain a patriotic American with certain religious convictions.

-Fourth, a paid subscription would enable you to indirectly support Cuban academics, because I donate 10% of my earned income to the Cuban Philosophical Society.
-I have been connected to the Society since my retirement from college teaching in 2011, and the Society does me the honor of naming me to its Board of Directors.
+I donate 10% of my earned income from subscriptions to the Cuban Philosophical Society.
+I have been connected to the Society since my retirement from college teaching in 2011, and the Society has given me the honor of naming me to its Board of Directors.
 I have played an active role in its annual international meetings.
 Although its members come from across the island, many of the members of the Society are affiliated, formally or informally, with the School of “Political Science from the South” of the University of Havana, directed by Dr. Thalía Fung.
 “Political Science from the South” is a transdisciplinary initiative, including scholars in philosophy, political science, economics, history, anthropology, and sociology.
 It seeks to develop an analysis of human history and political dynamics from the perspective of the global South, endeavoring to develop insights that are relevant to political strategies of the nations and social movements of the Third World.

 Please join us, as either an unpaid or paid subscriber.